Dan Mullane: Career

 Mullane's restaurant, The Mustard Seed, is located in the Echo Lodge, a Victorian building in Ballingarry, near Adare in County Limerick.
-It maintains a set price of four courses costing a total of €63.
 Mullane has said he will never open another restaurant.

 In February 2008, Mullane featured in the fifth episode of Guerrilla Gourmet, a television series which had six professional chefs attempt to set up their own temporary restaurant in an unusual location.
 Having boarded in Blackrock College in Dublin, Mullane returned there with his temporary restaurant.

 The Mustard Seed has received positive reviews from critics such as The Restaurants Tom Doorley, Georgina Campbell and a mixed review by Pol O Conghaile of the Irish Independent.
 O Conghaile's review of the restaurant was published on 14 February 2009.
 He described his experience at the restaurant as mainly positive; he described the dining area as "moody" and the service as "chirpy".
 O Conghaile wrote negatively about his duck dish, although his Kenmare cold-smoked salmon starter was "delicious" and the best of its type that he had ever eaten.